ErsjanKeri/Loli/README.md

 # 🎓 Loli Video Generator

+# PLEASE WATCH THE generated_videos THEY ARE AWESOME!

 An advanced educational video generation platform powered by multiple AI models including AWS Bedrock and OpenAI.

 ## ✨ Features